timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 # Implementation {#sec:implementation}

 This chapter describes an implementation of the design presented in chapter [-@sec:design].
-It elaborates on the most important aspects of implementing the sharding mechanism in practice.
+It elaborates on the most critical aspects of implementing the sharding mechanism.
-Afterwards, the implementation is used for evaluating the presented work in chapter [-@sec:evaluation].
+Afterward, the implementation is evaluated in chapter [-@sec:evaluation].

 ## ClusterRing Resource {#sec:impl-clusterring}

 The central element of the sharding design is the `ClusterRing` custom resource.
 A corresponding `CustomResourceDefinition` is installed together with the sharder itself.
 It serves as a configuration point for aligning the sharder's actions with the needs of the sharded controller.
-The sharded controller doesn't communicate directly with the sharder or vice versa.
+The sharded controller does not communicate directly with the sharder or vice versa.
-Instead, all necessary information is written to API objects, e.g., published in the `ClusterRing` resource when deploying the controller itself.
+Instead, all necessary information is persisted in API objects, e.g., configured in the `ClusterRing` resource when deploying the controller.

 ```text
 alpha.sharding.timebertt.dev/clusterring=<clusterring-name>